amfairley/memorycards/README.md

 ### Strategy
 - **What value does the project provide?** This memory game website will provide a fun and enjoyable way for users to test and improve upon their memory.
 - **What are the business needs?** The business in this case would be the developer, who intends to produce a fun, responsive, and interactive website.
 Their needs would be an engaging game and a way for the user to contact and give feedback to the developer.
 - **Who is the target audience?** The target audience are those interested in memory games or brain training games.
+This can range from casual players, those training for memory challenges, or for childhood development.
 - **What are the user requirements and expectations?**
     - A simple and intuitive navigation system
     - Responsiveness from button clicks and mouse hover